Petr Torák: Early life and career

-Torák was born in Liberec in the Czech Republic and studied at the Law Academy.
+Torák was born in Liberec in Czechoslovakia and studied at the Law Academy.
 In 1999, he and his parents sought asylum in the UK, after suffering violent attacks with political and racist motives.
 Torák initially worked as a volunteer in a solicitor's office in Southend-on-Sea.

-After gaining a work permit he was employed in fast food, factories and supermarkets before joining Cambridgeshire Police in 2006 as a Community Support Officer working in Millfield, Peterborough.
-In 2008 he became a fully-fledged police officer.

 Police work

 Torák worked in Peterborough, a city with many recent east and central European immigrants, and his language skills (Czech, Polish, Slovak, Portuguese, English and some Russian) and cultural understanding have been commented on favourably.
 He is a project co-ordinator in a local organisation, COMPAS, which tries to promote community cohesion and is also a trained mediator for ROMED, an EU project which trains mediators to help Roma communities communicate with local authorities.

 Torák has been called on to consult with groups concerned about "modern slavery" and similar issues affecting migrants from Eastern Europe, like young women forced into sex work, and workers exploited by gangmasters.
 He has also been invited to participate in a meeting of the Organization for Security and Co-operation in Europe (OSCE) about Roma and Sinti "interactions with law enforcement agencies".
-Answering questions, he said he was "initially regarded as a "Roma police officer", but ... now works with all members of the community, an example of how the Roma community can play a role in mainstream society."
+Answering questions, he said he was "initially regarded as a "Roma police officer", but now works with all members of the community, setting an example of how the Roma community can play a role in mainstream society."

-Torák is actively involved with the Gypsy Roma Traveller Police Association (GRTPA) which offers a network of support for Traveller and Romany police officers who often hide their ancestry for fear of prejudice, and is currently the executive director of the association.
+Torák is actively involved with the Gypsy Roma Traveller Police Association (GRTPA) which offers a network of support for Traveller and Romany police officers who often hide their ancestry for fear of prejudice.
+He is currently the Executive Director of the Association.
 He encouraged Roma people in the UK to consider policing as a possible career choice.

 In 2015, he was given an honorary MBE (an MBE for non-Commonwealth citizens) for "services to the Roma community".
 In August 2019, the award was made Substantive.